Mandrill logo

 Which is more popular, Mandrill or Sparkpost?

-On the Knock platform, Mandrill handled 1M–10M messages from January 22nd to April 22nd compared to <1M for Sparkpost.
-Mandrill volume has remained stable, while Sparkpost volume has remained stable.
+On the Knock platform, Mandrill handled 1M–10M messages from February 10th to May 11th compared to <1M for Sparkpost.
+Mandrill is currently trending upward in adoption, while Sparkpost is seeing declining volume.

 Can I use both Mandrill and Sparkpost together?